 Choice of frequency band can really make a difference

-When choosing a module, the typical user starts with the simple requirements at the interface (data rate, power supply); considers physical size limitations and price; worries about the claimed link range; and takes a random stab at the catalogue.
+When choosing a module, the typical user starts with the simple requirements at the interface (data rate, power supply);considers physical size limitations and price; worries about the claimed link range;

 But there is another parameter which influences all the others and which might best be considered first: the operating frequency band of the module.